marianahj/forecast/README.md

 ### Services
 I created the `OpenMeteoService` as an API wrapper, it contains all the functionality to communicate with the API and it returns a JSON with the data.
 If the API responds with an error, it responds with the error description message.
+I added the cache layer into the API request.
+If the zipcode is already in cache, it responds from cache.
+I am only caching successful responses.

 ### Helpers
 I am using the `ForecastsHelper` to build the data objects needed in the views.
 It transforms data into a readable format, for example: